Advice About Selling A Business

 “Private companies tend to minimize profits to avoid income taxes.
-It is almost impossible to buy a private company without recasting because the owner is understating profits.”
+It is almost impossible to buy a private company without recasting, because the owner is understating profits.”
 The Wall Street Journal.

-Recasting from a business brokers prospective.
+Recasting from a business broker’s perspective.

-And recasting from the CPA’s prospective.
+And recasting from the CPA’s perspective.